 But information access is not a practically accessible right for all.
 While trained (academic) researchers might not notice such an impediment, those without specific archival training might have difficulty navigating—either physically or digitally—archival offerings or understanding descriptive documents (Weiner et al., 2015).
 Many societies' collective knowledge and information is stored in archival records; if users cannot fully access archival information, they cannot fully exercise their right to information access.

-My goal is to increase information access for Disabled users (especially those whose disabilities are visual, cognitive, or audial), those who do not read academic English, and music researchers.
-By increasing the accessibility of record pages for these populations, information access will also increase for new and existing users, because record pages will be easier to find, to use, and to read.
+My goal is to increase information access for Disabled users (especially those whose disabilities are visual, cognitive, or audial), as well as music researchers and those who do not read academic English.
+By increasing the accessibility of archival materials for these populations, information access will also increase for new and existing users, because those materials will be easier to find, to use, and to read.

 To increase their accessibility, I have identified three metrics by which to evaluate online music archival records: discoverability, usability, and readability (DUR).
 Each of these metrics, in my thinking, falls under the broad umbrella of accessibility.
 Using the framing Mathiesen (2014) provides, the combination of discoverability and usability ensures that users can obtain and use it; readability partly ensures users can use it and partly ensures they can benefit from it.